Wolfram von Richthofen: Crimea and Sevastopol

 When the operation, Sturgeon Catch, began on 2 June 1942, Richthofen watched it all unfold.
 He watched the first waves of bombers hit Sevastopol from his own Storch, in company with his chief of staff.
 The air units of Fliegerkorps VIII were positioned close to the front.
 Richthofen's forces flew 723 sorties and dropped 525 tons of bombs.
 The bombs included the fortress busting 1,400, 1,700 and 1,800 kg bombs.
 Between 3 and 6 June, 2,355 missions showered 1,800 tons of bombs and 23,000 incendiaries.
-On 7 June 1,300 tons of bombers were dropped in 1,368 air attacks and were followed on 8 June by another 1,200 sorties.
-The mechanics were working around the clock to keep the aircraft operational in sweltering heat (up to 40C).
+On 7 June 1,300 tons of bombs were dropped in 1,368 air attacks, and these were followed on 8 June by another 1,200 sorties.
+The mechanics were working around the clock in sweltering heat (up to 40C) to keep the aircraft operational.
 On 9 June 1,044 sorties and 954 tons of bombs were dropped, followed by 688 sorties and 634 tons the next day.
 Richthofen's logistics were stretched after a week of action.
 On 11 June another effort dropped 1,000 tons of bombs in 1,070 sorties.
 Richthofen noted that he now had only enough supplies for 36 hours of operations.
 He ordered only important and fewer targets attacked, ordering aircraft to attack in columns to reduce the wastage of bombs and keep the pressure up on the fortifications.
-It failed to solve the "bomb calamity", Richthofen noted on 14 June and three days later he could only drop 800 of the planned 1,000 tons.
+It failed to solve the "bomb calamity", Richthofen noted on 14 June, and three days later he could only drop 800 of the planned 1,000 tons.

-Richthofen's participation on the operation came to an abrupt end on 23 June 1942.
+Richthofen's participation in the operation came to an abrupt end on 23 June 1942.
 Having been informed by Jeschonnek and Hitler that he was to assume command of Luftlfotte 4 after the fall of Sevastopol earlier, they decided not to wait.
 They ordered him to Kursk in order to take up his command, leaving his Corps behind, and Sevastopol air operations under the command of Wild.
 Richthofen was disgusted.
 He felt it was ridiculous to move him mid-operation, and he had wanted to be there when the fortress fell.
 He wrote, "It is a pity that one can never finish what one starts in the east.
-After a while, it takes away all the pleasure".
+After a while, it takes away all the pleasure."

 Without Richthofen, Fliegerkorps VIII continued to contribute to the successful but costly operation.
 The Corps flew 23,751 sorties and dropped 20,000 tons of bombs, losing just 31 aircraft.
 The Axis finally achieved victory on 4 July 1942, when the last defenders were routed.
 The Luftwaffe's close support arm reached a peak over Sevastopol.
 From then on, it would be dispersed over the Eastern Front.